 What does it take to be happy?

 Since the pandemic started in 2020, our world has taken a lot of dramatic turns.
 Experts are asking, how do we prioritize our mental health?
 What if all it took was spending more time in nature?
 Particularly by water.
 Historically, we’ve been experimenting with similar studies since the Victorian era, when doctors prescribed their patients to breathe “sea air.”
 Now science is getting closer to proving that spending time in or near water bodies can positively impact our mental health.
 Wallace Nichols has spent most of his life studying the connection between water and mental health.
-In 2014 he published a book on the subject explaining the scientific studies that paints the theory of how bodies of water can impact our happiness on a molecular level.
+In 2014 he published a book on the subject explaining the scientific studies that paint the theory of how bodies of water can impact our happiness on a molecular level.

 Blue Mind Theory

 Wallace published the book Blue Mind in 2014.
 He describes the book as “the surprising science that shows how being near, in, on, or under water can make you happier, healthier, more connected, and better at what you do.”
 The blue mind of the book’s title refers to the neurological, psychological, and emotional changes our brains experience when we are close to water.
-This theory not only applies to oceans, rivers, and lakes but also swimming pools, fountains, ponds, and even bathtubs.
+This theory not only applies to oceans, rivers, and lakes but also to swimming pools, fountains, ponds, and even bathtubs.
 If you can’t live near the water, the good news is that you can bring the water to you with Blue Thumb Fountain and Pond Kits.

 Negative Ions Create Positive Vibes